Duke Energy Logo

 What is Duke Energy?

 Duke Energy is an American holding company that unifies several energy companies.
 They own gas, coal, nuclear, hydroelectric, wind, and solar power plants.
 Electricity is distributed to more than 7 million customers across several US states.
-The holding company has achieved its success over more than 100 years, as it was founded in 1904 as a small company serving residents of North Carolina.
+The holding company has achieved its success over more than 100 years, having been founded in 1904 as a small company serving residents of North Carolina.

 1996 – 1997